 What does my community receive from CPAW?

 CPAW will work directly with your community to determine your specific needs.
-Communities are selected to receive either full or partial assistance for one year, followed by ongoing implementation support for a second year, if needed and if funding is available.
-Full assistance includes a complete review of all planning documents and the development of detailed recommendations.
-Partial assistance is focused on a segment of planning documents or helping a community implement a specific goal.
+Communities receive assistance for one year, followed by ongoing implementation support for a second year, if needed and if funding is available.
+Assistance includes a complete review of all planning documents and the development of detailed recommendations.
+Some communities also receive a risk assessment, completed in partnership with the U.S. Forest Service Rocky Mountain Research Station.
 The program also offers education and training opportunities for community members to increase their knowledge and local capacity to implement CPAW recommendations.
-In addition, communities receive access to science and research by experts in fire, forestry and planning; networking with other CPAW communities; and limited financial support to attend conferences, forums and trainings.
+In addition, communities receive access to science and research by experts in fire, forestry and planning; networking with other CPAW communities.

 What can we expect in the CPAW process?

 The CPAW team will work with your community to scope your project and meet your timing needs.
-In general, we will hold monthly team calls and conduct 2-4 site visits where we tour the community, meet with stakeholders, and present results.
-We also ask communities to participate in our annual forum (expenses paid) where communities exchange ideas and share best practices.
+In general, we communicate at least monthly and conduct three site visits where we tour the community, meet with stakeholders, and present recommendations.
+We also invite communities to participate in occasional trainings and events where communities can exchange ideas and share best practices.

-Who are the stakeholders we should include from community?
+Who are the stakeholders we should include from our community?